Research Program Director

-Margaux Hoar is an expert in organizational and process analysis.
-She directs the Organizations, Roles, and Missions team at CNA, which she joined in 2005.
+Margaux Hoar directs the Organizations, Roles, & Missions Program and is an expert in organizational and process analysis.
 Her team examines the responsibilities, dynamics, seams, and operational effectiveness of the U.S. military at various interface levels: within organizations, as elements of command and control structures, as components of U.S. national defense, and as elements of the larger national security apparatus.

 Her team's organizational analyses have supported commands' changing responsibilities and priorities and allowed them to identify the best structures and processes to achieve efficiency and effectiveness goals.
 Recent and current study sponsors include the Joint Improvised Explosive Device Defeat Organization, the Office of the Chief of Naval Operations, Navy Office of Legislative Affairs, and operational Navy and Marine Corps commands.